danielbarter/personal_website_code_old/CV.md

 - PhD, Pure Mathematics, University of Michigan, 2012 - 2017.
 Specialized in category theory and representation theory.
 - Independent Study.
 I like to think about:
     - Pure Mathematics: **differential geometry, representation theory and category theory**: I am particularly interested in the interaction between these subjects and physics.
 Recently, I have been thinking about the relationship between tensor categories, classical representation theory and topological quantum computing.
-    - Computer Science: **functional programming, compilers, UNIX, machine learning**: I have read [SICP](https://mitpress.mit.edu/sicp/) and solved most of the exercises.
-I have also been reading [Compiler Design: Virtual Machines](http://www.springer.com/us/book/9783642149085) which explains the operational semantics of several different programming languages.
+    - Computer Science: **functional programming, assembly, UNIX, machine learning**: I have read [SICP](https://mitpress.mit.edu/sicp/) and solved all of the exercises.
+I wrote a [simulator for Knuth\'s MIX machine](http://danielbarter.github.io/CV.html) to learn how computers execute programs.
 I have been using GNU/Linux as my main operating system since 2012 and am acquainted with the standard tools and how to combine them.
 I understand the basics of machine learning.

 ## Preprints